Can I Get a Mortgage?

 Just because you've had issues in the past, doesn't mean you can't get a mortgage in the future.
 It is true that many lenders have strict criteria, and need applicants to pass a credit score for which they have the bar set very high, so any amount of problems in the past can result in a decline.
 BUT, the good news is there are more and more mortgages available for people with a difficult credit history.
 It's not as easy as it was however, in the height of the housing boom, adverse credit mortgage lenders were a-plenty and despite a big default or a bankruptcy, it was still possible to borrow on a mortgage at a relatively competitive rate.

 Now, the market has changed and things aren't as straightforward, in part due to most of these lenders running out of money to lend, and in part down to the remaining lenders being tighter and choosier with the little money they do have available to lend out.
-Regulation from the Financial Services Authority has also prompted such lenders to be more thorough with their underwriting and approval strategies.
+Regulation from the Financial Conduct Authority has also prompted such lenders to be more thorough with their underwriting and approval strategies.

 But, because of this, there is still a huge gap in the market for adverse lenders rich or brave enough to take advantage of it, and in the last year we have seen a rise in lenders such as Aldermore and Kensington lending again, and more recently new lenders joining the fun such as Magellan and Kent Reliance.
 The advisers we work with are bad credit mortgage specialists and have the knowledge of the whole market to find a mortgage for you where others can't.
 Fill out an enquiry or give us a call and see what can be done today.